classicoman2/Pd1_2021/README.md

 ## ABSTRACT

 The theme of this practice is the development of **The website of an Online Game** of your choice.
-In this "chapter, you'll have to write a short description of your game (less than 100 words)
+In this section, to write a short description of your game (less than 100 words)

-- [ ] 0.1 - Write a short description of your game in this section
+- [ ] 0.1 - Write a short description of your game

 ## REQUIREMENTS